influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/cluster-commands.md

     parent: Administration
 ---

-InfluxDB Enterprise includes two utilities for interacting with and managing your clusters.
-Use these two tools to manage InfluxDB Enterprise clusters:
+Use the following tools to manage and interact with your InfluxDB Enterprise clusters:

--To manage your clusters, use [`influxd-ctl` cluster management utility](#influxd-ctl-cluster-management-utility)
+- To manage your clusters, use [`influxd-ctl` cluster management utility](#influxd-ctl-cluster-management-utility)
 - To manage nodes, back up and restore data, and rebalance clusters, use [`influx` command line interface (CLI)](#influx-command-line-interface-cli)

 ## `influxd-ctl` cluster management utility